TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/FileModule/Index.rst

 .. include:: /Images/AutomaticScreenshots/FilelistModule/FileClipboard.rst.txt

-The handling is the same like described for the :ref:`Advanced clipboard usage
+The handling is the same as the description used in the :ref:`Advanced clipboard usage
 <advanced_clipboard_usage>`.